 Exposed To Asbestos In The Textile Industry?

-Textile-related asbestos exposure cases often fall into one of these two categories:
+Textile-related mesothelioma cases often fall into one of these two categories:

 - Claims involving woven textiles made of asbestos